MartinBanas47/INF226-Assignment-2/README.md

 # Oblig 2A:

 ## Refactor and improve the code – see the Secure by Design book for tips, document your choices in README.md
 Considering the state of the app and purpose of what we should do, we decided to write the app from the scratch.
-We found it better to learn by creating a new app rather than refactoring the new app and potentionally missing an important functionality of the application.
+We found it better to learn by creating a new app rather than refactoring the existing app and potentionally missing an important functionality of the application.
 However, we decided to move a lot of the code into seperated folders, such as templates, DTOs and forms.
 This should improve readibility of the application.
-TODOOOOOOO
+We used a database to persist information such as authentication data and application data.